oasisprotocol/cli/docs/rofl.md

 - `--provider <address>` specifies the provider to rent the machine from.
 On Sapphire Testnet, the Oasis-managed provider will be selected by default.
 - `--offer <offer_name>` specifies the offer of the machine to rent.
+By default it takes the most recent offer.
 Run `--show-offers` to list offers and specifications.
+- `--term <hour|month|year>` specifies the base rent period.
+It takes the first available provider term by default.
+- `--term-count <number>` specifies the multiplier.
+Default is `1`.

 ![code shell](../examples/rofl/deploy.in.static)